Authorities: NYC Defendant Who Crashed Stolen Mercedes On GWB Is Serial Car Thief

 New Jersey State Police were investigating Nyaomi James, who crashed a Mercedes stolen from a Paramus dealership Thursday night into four vehicles on the bridge while trying to flee, Daily Voice has learned.

-She was arrested in New York City and sent to the Bergen County Jail in Hackensack, only to have a judge order her released a the next day.
+She was arrested on the charges in New York City and then sent to the Bergen County Jail in Hackensack, only to have a judge order her released the next day.

 “She literally walked out of the jail and down the street into the Nissan dealership and stole a car out of their garage,” a senior law enforcement official told Daily Voice.

-Note: UPDATE: An 18-year-old New York City resident busted after crashing a car stolen from a Paramus dealership at the George Washington Bridge has been arrested several times – and almost immediately released – after committing similar crimes.